programistka/personal-website/content/blog/refreshing-my-personal-website/index.md

 #### 1. Host my blog articles on my own website

-I've been writting a lot on both [Medium](https://medium.com/@robertcooper_rc) and a bit on [Dev Community](https://dev.to/robertcoopercode), but I want to have a bit more control in the design and presentation of my blog posts.
+I've been writting a lot on both <Link to="https://medium.com/@robertcooper_rc">Medium</Link> and a bit on <Link to="https://dev.to/robertcoopercode">Dev Community</Link>, but I want to have a bit more control in the design and presentation of my blog posts.
 One of my biggest gripes with Medium is the lack of syntax highlighting for code blocks.

 #### 2. Better highlight past projects